 I would like to take a moment to address a common misconception I hear about therapy, specifically couples therapy.
 Often people have the idea they should do individual work to “fix themselves” before starting couples therapy.
 I understand why this is an attractive idea, but am increasingly convinced it is unnecessary.

 Over the years, we therapists’ have contributed to the idea that a healthy individual is an independent individual.
 People should be able to self-regulate, independent of another individual.
 Unfortunately, research demonstrates this is incorrect.
 Attachment theory teaches us we are supposed to be dependent on one another.
 A healthy dependence on another is not only healthy, it’s necessary.
 Effective emotion management requires co-regulation.

 Individual therapy has many benefits, which is why I offer therapy for individuals suffering from depression and trauma.
 But my experience, and the research, has convinced me the root of our problems, and thus the solution, lies in relationships.
 We need healthy attachments with people who are available and responsive to manage our emotions well.

 Therefore, for people currently in a committed relationship, working with the couple is typically the most effective way to treat any concern.
-This is not to suggest that, if you truly feel you need individual work, I will turn you away.
-At the end of the day, you are the expert on you, and I will defer to what you believe to be the best course of action for you.
+This is not to suggest that if you truly feel you need individual work, I will turn you away.
+At the end of the day, you are the expert on you.
 But I became a marriage therapist for a reason, and it’s because I’ve found the most effective way to alleviate distress is within the couple relationship.